xolox/vim-misc/README.md

 #### The `xolox#misc#buffer#unlock()` function

 Unlock a special buffer so that its content can be updated.

-### Compatibility checking

-This Vim script defines a version number for the miscellaneous scripts.
-Each of my plug-ins compares their expected version of the miscellaneous scripts against the version number defined inside the miscellaneous scripts.

-The version number is incremented whenever a change in the miscellaneous scripts breaks backwards compatibility.
-This enables my Vim plug-ins to fail early when they detect an incompatible version, instead of breaking at the worst possible moments :-).

-#### The `xolox#misc#compat#check()` function

-Expects three arguments:

-1. The name of the Vim plug-in that is using the miscellaneous scripts
-2. The version of the Vim plug-in that is using the miscellaneous scripts
-3. The version of the miscellaneous scripts expected by the plug-in

-When the loaded version of the miscellaneous scripts is different from the version expected by the plug-in, this function will raise an error message that explains what went wrong.

 ### Tab completion for user defined commands